edumentab/react-examples-storybook/README.md

 # Welcome

-...to (some of) Edument's React training material!
+...to (some of) the training material for [Edument's React course](https://edument.se/en/education/categories/web-development-courses/reactjs)!
 This repo contains a bunch of example code, sorted in...

 - `./src/apps` for "bigger" apps
 - `./src/examples` for "smaller" single-component examples